supratiktechandanalytics/HR-Analytics-PowerBI/README.md

 - **/src:**
   - Power BI project files.

+---

 ## Collaboration and Feedback

-I've developed this project independently.
 If you have suggestions, improvements, or would like to contribute, please create an [issue](https://github.com/virajbhutada/HR-Analytics-PowerBI/issues) or [pull request](https://github.com/virajbhutada/HR-Analytics-PowerBI/pulls).
 Your input is valuable in enhancing the effectiveness of HR analytics.

+---

 ## LinkedIn

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue)](https://www.linkedin.com/in/virajnbhutada24)

+---
 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the [MIT License](https://github.com/virajbhutada/HR-Analytics-PowerBI/blob/main/LICENSE) - see the LICENSE file for details.